Is an awareness campaign a good idea for your nonprofit?

 You know you need to go surround sound with your fundraising communications if you want to reach the right supporters, make an impression, and inspire them to engage with your organization.

 But this doesn’t just apply to your appeal campaigns and other major fundraising initiatives.
-Using the multi-channel strategy for your awareness campaigns makes it more likely the right individuals will see and absorb your message.
+Using a multi-channel strategy for your awareness campaigns makes it more likely the right individuals will see and absorb your message.

 For example, if your goal is to secure new followers on a specific social media site, that platform will be your primary channel.
 You may decide to run a social media ad campaign to reach more people!
-And then you can follow up with an email to supporters already on your list to make sure they are following your social networks too.
+And then, you can follow up with an email to supporters already on your list to make sure they are following your social networks, too.

 It’s not always about the money.